ha7890846/ha7890846/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm HABIB SHAH from Great-India.! 👋

 Welcome to my GitHub profile!
-I'm a passionate [your role] from [your location] with a keen interest in [your interests].
-Here you'll find a glimpse of my work, projects, and contributions in the world of [your field].
+I'm a coding Enthusiast from India with a keen interest in Data-Structure.
+Here you'll find a glimpse of my work, projects, and contributions in the world.

 ## About Me
-- 🌱 Currently learning [mention what you're learning or interested in].
+- 🌱 Currently skill up in DSA to build .
 - 💼 [Briefly describe your current role or occupation].
 - 🎓 Graduated in [your field] from [your university/college].
 - 📚 Love to read books, travel, and explore new technologies.